jmunixusers/presentations/Command Line.md

 9. head/tail

 ## Show that the pipeline can begin and end with a file:
-:This probably should include an explanation of stderr vs stdout, but hasn’t yet.
+This probably should include an explanation of stderr vs stdout, but hasn’t yet.
 - cat
 - > and <

 ## Bentley's challenge
 `cat shakespeare.txt | tr -cs A-Za-z '\n' | tr A-Z a-z | sort | uniq -c | sort -rn | sed 1q`

 1. Pipe works of Shakespeare
 2. Convert all non-alpha characters to newlines, then squeeze each string of repeated newlines into a single newline
 3. Transform upper to lowercase